LukasDrsman/scap/README.md

 # scap
-A minimal (read "garbage") screen capture script based on scrot and ffmpeg
+A minimal (read "garbage") screen capture script based on scrot and ffmpeg.
+I made it for my own personal entertainment and it messes up any output format other than gifs if I recall correctly.

 ## Dependencies
  - scrot